gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 - [Mycom BASIC Magazine](https://ja.wikipedia.org/wiki/マイコンBASICマガジン) at Wikipedia (Japanese)
 - [Mycom BASIC Magazine](https://archive.org/details/basiccomputingmagazine) at Internet Archive
 - [*METEORITE* — source code](https://archive.org/details/micomBASIC-1989-09/page/139/mode/1up) in the 1989-09 issue of Mycom BASIC Magazine
-- [*METEORITE* — tape file](/files/meteorite-by-kenta-cho-from-mycom-basic-magazine-1989-09.p6t) for use with an PC-6001 emulator
+- [*METEORITE* — tape file](/files/meteorite-by-kenta-cho-from-mycom-basic-magazine-1989-09.p6t) for use with a PC-6001 emulator

 > *Thanks to Dustin Hubbard (Hubz)* at [*Gaming Alexandria*](https://www.gamingalexandria.com) for transforming the magazine source code listing into a tape image.
 This was done using specialist Japanese software [*ProgamListOCR*](https://github.com/eighttails/ProgramListOCR) and [*DumpListEditor*](https://bugfire2009.ojaru.jp/input.html) that are tailor-made for getting old source code off the page and into the computer, so thanks also to the authors of those applications.
 Video game preservation is a worldwide effort.